 Last week marked the fourteenth anniversary of 9/11, a tragedy that radically changed the political landscape of the world.
 There were memorial services held in New York and across the United States.

 The Givenchy Spring/Summer 2016 show was another unlikely place where 9/11 was invoked.
-The show was held at pier with a view of the new Freedom Tower, and was art-directed by Marina Abramovic.
+The show was held at a pier in South Manhattan with a view of the new Freedom Tower, and was art-directed by Marina Abramovic.
 The presentation was supposed to pay respects to 9/11 and celebrate the spirit of human unity.
 The entire thing – from having an Italian designer who works for a Parisian house preaching to New Yorkers to Givenchy offering special guests tours of the 9/11 memorial – was tone-deaf, if not insulting.
 There was not a shred of the political in the clothes he presented, making the show’s art direction even more jarring as mere trappings.

 The above fiasco is hardly surprising, because when fashion gets political – identity politics excepting – it usually produces cringe-worthy results.

 Last year for its Spring/Summer 2015 ready-to-wear show Chanel staged a pseudo-feminist protest.
 For its Grand Palais set, Lagerfeld constructed a fake Parisian street block, in homage to the venerable tradition of Parisians protesting in the street.
 Models, fake humans for the purposes of the show, were holding fake signs, shouting fake slogans into megaphones.
 The most fake thing about the show, of course, was its supposed avowal of feminism.

 “My mother was very much a feminist and I thought it was something right for the moment,” Lagerfeld told Fashionista.
 “I couldn’t care less if people are for or against.
 It’s my idea.
 I like the idea of feminism being something light-hearted, not a truck driver for the feminist movement.”